elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Added customer testimonials and professional call-to-action sections ✓ Applied consistent blue theme matching other feature pages with glass effects and animations

-✓ ATTEMPTED custom background graphics for trust indicators section (July 28, 2025) ✓ User requested illustration with people and laptops using logo colors (orange, purple, teal) ✓ ISSUE IDENTIFIED: Cannot create detailed illustrations with people working on laptops ✓ Removed broken SVG attempt and restored clean trust indicators design ✓ CLARIFICATION: Complex people illustrations require artistic skills beyond current capabilities ✓ OPTION: Can use provided image file directly as background if user desires
+✓ COMPLETED title animations for Professional Invoicing feature page (July 28, 2025) ✓ Added animate-professional-fade animation to "Professional Invoicing" main title with opacity fade-in and 0.3s delay ✓ Applied animate-subtle-gradient animation to "Invoicing" text with vibrant blue, purple, green color cycling ✓ Enhanced "Ready to Streamline Your Invoicing?"
+CTA title with same professional animation effects ✓ Added animate-subtle-gradient to "Streamline Your Invoicing?" text for consistent animated branding ✓ Improved typography with tracking-tight and leading-tight for better visual hierarchy ✓ All title animations now clearly visible with enhanced timing and color transitions

 ✓ COMPLETED comprehensive translation system for entire landing page (July 19, 2025) ✓ Implemented reactive language switching with global state management